 Keep track with a progress and risk dashboard

-Visibility into the reconciliation process is vital to track progress and minimize risk.
-A dashboard enables finance professionals to easily see the status and current risk of their balance sheet integrity.
-That includes monitoring reconciling items to understand ageing and potential write-offs, as well as categorizing items to understand the root cause and fix upstream problems.
+Visibility in the reconciliation process is vital to tracking progress and minimizing risk.
+A dashboard lets finance professionals easily see the status and current risk of their balance sheet integrity.
+That includes monitoring reconciling items to understand aging and potential write-offs, as well as categorizing items to understand the root cause and fix upstream problems.

 Empower your people